Orange Marmalade Recipe

 Boiling pot of orange peels and fruit on the stove being stirred with a wooden spoon.

-There are 2 ways to determine your jelling point.
+There are two ways to determine your jelling point.

-The first is the cold spoon test.
-This is where that cold spoon comes is needed.
+Cold spoon test is one way to check the gel.
 Take your cold spoon and scoop up a bit of marmalade.
 It will cool quickly and you can tell if it is starting to gel.
 If it is still runny simply cook a bit longer.
 As the mixture thickens you will need to stir more often to keep it from scorching.

 Pot of orange marmalade cooking on the stove with a thermometer to check for gelling point.

 Pour the hot marmalade into hot jars.
 Leave a 1/4 inch headspace.
 Wipe the rims of your jars clean.
-This is important with marmalade as it can be sugary and sticky.
+Marmalade can be sugary and sticky.
 You don’t want that to interfere with the seal of the lid.
-Next, place your lids on your jars and follow Water Bath Canning directions to process.
+Next, place the lids on your jars and follow water bath canning directions to process.
+Details below or at this link.

 Wiping the rim of a jar of orange marmalade that is sitting on a bright orange striped dishtowel.